crowdpainter/devart-template/project_summary.md

 ## Example Code
-Softwareconverts Human and AI created stokes to commands for robot to follow
+Our software converts Human and AI created stokes to commands for robot to follow
 ```
 	private List<Command> convertStrokeToCommands(
 			final BrushStroke stroke ) {